Top 10 High-Fiber Foods For Gut And Overall Health

 What is Fiber?
 And why does it matter?

 Fiber is a type of Carbohydrate that is vital for digestive health.
-Our gut can’t digest fiber but still plays an important role in a nutritious diet.
-Therefore, goes through the digestive system quickly preventing tummy trouble and increasing regular bathroom habits.
-This results in overall health benefits that prevent heart, and diabetes.
-Fiber also lowers cholesterol and helps in shading some unwanted weight stopping the Obesity epidemic in the world today.
+Our gut can’t digest fiber, but it still plays an important role in a nutritious diet.
+Therefore, it goes through the digestive system quickly, preventing tummy trouble and increasing regular bathroom habits.
+This results in overall health benefits that prevent heart and diabetes.
+Fiber also lowers cholesterol and helps shed some unwanted weight, stopping today’s Obesity epidemic.

 Many studies have shown a reduction in obesity, diabetes, and heart disease as one increases fiber intake.
-In addition, a 2019 study has shown that there was a correlation between increased intake of up to 8 gms per day of dietary fiber and a reduction of 5- 27% Coronary heart disease, type 2 diabetes, and colorectal cancer.
+In addition, a 2019 study has shown a correlation between increased intake of up to 8 gms per day of dietary fiber and a 5- 27% reduction in Coronary heart disease, type 2 diabetes, and colorectal cancer.

 • Blackberries –